ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 EYE DISEASES - CATARACTS, DIABETES, GLAUCOMA

-HANDS-ON DISPENSING AND DELIVERY is herein defined as those procedures, which involve eyewear adjustments performed by a skilled Dispensing Optician, which specifically include, a) the visual and 'touch and feel,' hands-on-the-Patient, tactile assessment of the frame, while it is in-place, on-the-face of the Patient, in order to determine any misalignment, and b) any subsequent multi-dimensional hands-on-the-Patient, tactile, 'touch and feel' handcrafting that is required to refit, align, adjust, reshape, bend, stretch, twist and sculpt the components of the frame in order to personalize the eyewear for maximum visual comfort and wear-ability.
+HANDS-ON DISPENSING AND DELIVERY: Herein defined as those procedures, which involve eyewear adjustments performed by a skilled Dispensing Optician, which specifically include, a) the visual and 'touch and feel,' hands on the Patient, tactile assessment of the frame, while it is in-place, on the face of the Patient, in order to determine any misalignment, and b) any subsequent multi-dimensional hands on the Patient, tactile, artful 'touch and feel' handcrafting that is required to refit, align, adjust, reshape, bend, stretch, twist and sculpt the components of the frame in order to personalize the eyewear for maximum visual comfort and wearability.
 See example.

 Furthermore, a properly executed hands-on, in-place, on-the-face assessment, and frame fitting procedure requires not only appropriate communications between the Dispenser and the Patient, but some direct physical contact must occur as well.
 A proper hands-on fitting involves the repeated removal and re-placement of the frame on and off the Patient by the Dispenser until such time as the fitting is completed, which depends of course on the experience of the Dispenser, any asymmetric features of the Patient, and the type and design of the eyewear.
 See example.
 The Dispenser cannot rush the procedure.
 Much time is actually saved in the long run when the fitting is done with sensitivity and patience whereby Patient return visits are minimized.

-HEALING ARTS are those skillful practices, which contribute to the health and wellness of those to whom they are applied.
-See Ophthalmic Health and Wellness.
+HEALING ARTS: Those skillful practices, which contribute to the health and wellness of those to whom they are applied.
+See also Ophthalmic Health and Wellness.

-HEALTHCARE PROVIDER is any professional individual or organization, which provides health and wellness products and services to the public.
-Note: The Florida Board of Opticianry is an entity within the Florida Department of Health, which has jurisdiction over Florida Healthcare Providers.
+HEALTH CARE PRACTITIONER: Any professional individual or organization, which provides health and wellness products and services to the public.
+NOTE: The Florida Board of Opticianry is an entity within the Florida Department of Health, which has jurisdiction over Florida Health Care Practitioners.

 Hyperopia or Farsightedness